GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Comparison with Baseline Solvers

 \subsection{Number of solutions attempted}

 As discussed in Sections \ref{sec:sol_q7}-\ref{sec:sol_q4}, each case of GeoFIK solver attempts 8 solutions which constitute all geometrically valid solutions.
-By contrast, HeLiu attempts only 4 solutions, explicitly omitting a secondary elbow-down (solution 2 in Eq. (\ref{eq:alpha_2})), as acknowledged in \cite{he_liu}.
+In contrast, HeLiu attempts only 4 solutions, explicitly omitting a secondary elbow-down (solution 2 in Eq. (\ref{eq:alpha_2})), as acknowledged in \cite{he_liu}.
 Due to its general algebraic approach, IKFast attempts the 16 solutions that the system of equations can have.
 However, since only 8 solutions are geometrically possible, the other 8 must be complex or repeated.
 Among those, IKFast will return elbow-down solutions with link interference which have to be discarded by subsequent joint-limits checks.
+The number of solutions attempted by IKGeo depends on each subproblem it solves.